 Bustling on the weekends, just strolling around and shopping in Apex is a timeless experience.

-Be sure to stop in at The Rusty Bucket (furnishings and décor), Moon and Lola (stylish jewelry and trinkets), Sophie & Mollies Boutique (the owners hand-pick each item sold in the store), and Apex Outfitters (the local outdoor apparel and gear store).
+Be sure to stop in at The Rusty Bucket (furnishings and décor), Moon and Lola (stylish jewelry and trinkets), Sophie & Mollies Boutique (the owners hand-pick each item sold in the store), Rose & Lee for boutique clothes, and Apex Outfitters (the local outdoor apparel and gear store).

 Apex Union Depot, the historic railroad station on Salem St. built in 1914, is worth a look.
 Today it serves as a meeting space, plus as a space for concerts, festivals and other events.